rollno748/JMeter-OnFlyUpdater/README.md

 * Set the URI path (Optional, Defaults to /on-fly)
 * Once the test started, the Spark server will start a REST server according to the config provided.
 The default will be http://127.0.0.1:1304/on-fly/
 * The Rest services supported are as follows. e.g; http://localhost:1304/on-fly/ping
-* The On-Fly Updated will have a credentials based control to REST services, it requires a header password to be send along with the REST services.
+* The On-Fly Updater will have a credentials based control to the REST services.
+It requires a password header to be passed with the REST services.

 ## Supported REST Services